ritual-net/infernet-container-starter/projects/onnx-iris/container/README.md

 # Running an ONNX model

-In this example, we will serve a pre-trained model to classify iris flowers via the ONNX runntime.
-The code for the model is located at our [simple-ml-models](https://github.com/ritual-net/simple-ml-models/tree/main/iris_classification) repository.
+In this example, we will serve a pre-trained model to classify iris flowers via the ONNX runtime.
+The code for the model is located in our [simple-ml-models](https://github.com/ritual-net/simple-ml-models/tree/main/iris_classification) repository.

 This container is meant to be started by the Infernet Node.
 For development and testing purposes, you can run the container in isolation using the following commands.